Deciphering Baryonic Feedback from ACT tSZ Galaxy Clusters

-Towards this end, we also plot our results on a Van Daaelen diagram \cite{vanDaalenDiagram} in Figure \ref{fig:vanDaalen}, which plots the suppression of matter power spectrum at $k = 1~h^{-1} \rm{Mpc}$ against the baryon fraction $f_{\rm{b}}$ in halos of mass $M = 10^{14}~h^{-1} M_\odot$.
+Towards this end, we also plot our results on a van Daaelen diagram \cite{vanDaalenDiagram} in Figure \ref{fig:vanDaalen}, which plots the suppression of matter power spectrum at $k = 1~h^{-1} \rm{Mpc}$ against the baryon fraction $f_{\rm{b}}$ in halos of mass $M = 10^{14}~h^{-1} M_\odot$.
 Various hydrodynamic simulations fall on the tight empirical relation, as found by \cite{vanDaalenDiagram}, and as plotted in the figure in the black line.
 We plot our own results in blue, along with a $1\sigma$ confidence region.
-While we remain consistent with the van Daalen relation, we do find slight evidence for weaker suppression at a given baryon fraction, which is also suggested by the results of B24.
+We find suggestions of a tension in the direction of stronger suppression at a given baryon fraction, which is also suggested by the results of B24.

 We constrain these results assuming a fixed Planck cosmology \cite{2016A&A...594A..13P}.
 We tested the cosmology dependence of the results by running chains at a DES cosmology, and found no noticeable difference in the predicted suppressions.
 We discuss this further in Appendix \ref{sec:CosmologyDependence}.